maiti-stimulo/UVIC-SLAM-HW2/README.md

 This is the readme file of the second homework (HW) of the SLAM course of the UVIC robotics master.

-The objective of this HW is to build two ROS nodes:

-  - A `scan_matching` node manipulates laser scans.
-It is able to get a new laser scan, and to match it against another laser scan selected from the map.
+The objective of this HW is to complete the ROS `scan_matching`, which manipulates laser scans.
+The node is able to get a new laser scan, and to match it against another laser scan selected from the map.
+Also, based on the outcome of this matching, some key decisions can be taken.

-  - A `KF_issuer` node receives the result of the `laser` node and decides whether it is worth creating a new keyframe for the SLAM problem or not.
-If so, it collects the information necessary for updating the graph.

 ## Related documentation